-SOBA College Recovery offers at least two organized activities a week to all of their clients.
-These activities are safe, cultural enriching, and often physically active.
-Most importantly, they are fun and help these young people to remember what it was like to smile and laugh and play in the sun before the dark days of addiction took the joy out of their lives.
+SOBA College Recovery offers at least two organized activities a week to all of our clients.
+These activities are safe, culturally enriching, and often physically active.
+Most importantly, they are fun and help these young people remember what it was like to smile, laugh and play in the sun before the dark days of addiction took the joy out of their lives.

 - SOBA College Recovery staff take students on a variety of other activities, which include:

 - Sporting Events

 Each activity is great in aiding in addiction recovery!